nobledynamic/nobledynamic.github.io/content/posts/march_madness_1/index.md

 ---
 title: "March Madness part 1"
 date: 2024-03-26T11:37:43Z
-draft: false
+draft: true
 showAuthor: true
 authors:
   - "martimchaves"
   - "rogernoble"
+tags:
+  - "Microsoft Fabric"
 ---

 ## Introduction

-March madness is currently around, and we at NobleDynamic wanted to take a crack at it.
-March Madness (MM) is a United States (US) college basketball tournament that features the best college basketball teams in the US.
+March madness is currently in full swing.
+For the uninitiated, [March Madness](https://en.wikipedia.org/wiki/NCAA_Division_I_men%27s_basketball_tournament) (MM) is a United States (US) college basketball tournament that features the best college basketball teams in the US.
 The format is single elimination, so over the course of several rounds, teams are eliminated, till eventually we get a champion.
 This tournament is not only a showcase of upcoming basketball talent, but also a fertile ground for data enthusiasts to analyze trends and predict outcomes.

+What's great about MM is that there is lots of data available, and we at [Noble Dynamic](https://nobledynamic.com/) wanted to take a crack at it :nerd_face:.

-We've decided to explore some of the most interesting functionalities offered by **Fabric**, a recent all-in-one cloud data tool launched by Microsoft, to tackle this challenge.
+We've decided to explore some of the most interesting functionalities offered by [Microsoft Fabric](https://www.microsoft.com/en-us/microsoft-fabric), a recent all-in-one cloud data tool launched by Microsoft, to tackle this challenge.

 This is the first part of a series of posts about March Madness.

 In this blog post, we'll be going over:
 - Data Wrangling using the notebook built-in data wrangler
 - Fast Exploratory Data Analysis (EDA) and Feature Engineering with the help of PySpark
-- Tracking the performance of different Machine Learning (ML) Models using Fabric's Experiments tool
+- Tracking the performance of different Machine Learning (ML) Models using Experiments
 - Selecting the best performing model using the ML Model functionality
 - Predicting the winner of this year's MM tournament